neondatabase/website/content/docs/postgres/query-reference.md

 These examples illustrate how to filter query results based on exact matches, ranges, lists of values, pattern matching with `LIKE`, combining multiple conditions with `AND` and `OR`, handling `NULL` values, and leveraging subqueries for more complex conditions.

-For additional information and examples, see [WHERE clause](https://www.postgresql.org/docs/7.1/queries.html#QUERIES-WHERE).
+See [WHERE clause](https://www.postgresql.org/docs/7.1/queries.html#QUERIES-WHERE) for more information and examples.

 ### Sorting data